Hillbrook Anglican School: History

 Hillbrook was founded on 31 May 1986.
 The school officially opened for the 1987 school year, providing three Year 8 classes in 1991.
 The school's original buildings were an orphanage before becoming a school.
 These buildings now house Science, Languages/Geography, Home Economics classrooms and computer labs.
 Each year level consists of four home classes, named by the colours red, white, blue and green.

 The school's development has seen significant building activity, most significantly with the addition of a Performing Arts Complex in 2003(refurbished in 2014), in 2006 the Tree of Life Chapel (which coincided with the school's 20th anniversary) in 2009 a new library complex, in 2010 the Science classrooms were updated.
 2014 sees significant building work continue with a new two-story building housing the Year 7 precinct and purpose-built Maths classrooms for Years 8 to 12.
 2020 sees the completion of multiple projects including an extension to the library, general improvements to the central area and a new building that currently houses the science labs and cafeteria.

 With the introduction of Year 7 in 2015, the school's student population grew to average approximately 720 students.
+Additional streams will see the school grow to a student population of just over 1000.

 Hillbrook was started by a small group of people, including past headmaster Norm Hunter, and his original co-principal, John Lindsay.
 Father Clarrie White was also part of this foundation group, along with Julie Lindsay and Rae Hunter.

-In 2008, Geoff Newton, the deputy principal of Hillbrook, took over the role of principal following the retirement of Norm Hunter.
+Members of the Hillbrook Leadership Team

-The Hillbrook School Leadership Team consists of one principal, two deputy principals, one finance manager and one business manager.
+Hillbrook began with an unorthodox Co-Principal arrangement, with one Deputy Principal.
+In 1997, it transitioned to a new model, with one Principal and two Deputies.